 2.8 Outside Maru Group

-2.8.1 From time to time, we may ask third parties to carry out certain business functions for us, such as for IT support and data hosting services.
+2.8.1 From time to time, we may ask third parties to carry out certain business functions for us, such as for IT support, sample partner, and data hosting services.
 These third parties will process your personal information on our behalf.
 We may disclose your personal information to these parties so that they can perform those functions.
 Before we disclose your personal information to these third parties, we will seek to ensure that they have appropriate security standards in place to protect your personal information.
 A list of the third parties used most frequently can be found here: MARU/ Third Parties.
 Specific details of any third party engagements and how they may use your information can be requested from firstname.lastname@example.org.

 Where in the world is your personal information transferred to?